realyasswl/vc/README.md

 # Python scripts
-base_dir is the folder which contains the photos, run this py file to read exif information from photos and generates smaller images files with reduced resolution, and a csv file which will be used in html application.
+1. info.py "base_dir" is the folder which contains the photos, run this py file to read exif information from photos and generates smaller images files with reduced resolution, and a csv file which will be used in html application.
+2. main.py change "dir" to the folder which contains the photos, run this py file to calculate cos and histogram similarity matrix.
+3. image_similarity.py called by main.py